educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/01-kubernetes-clusters.md

-Although a complete Educates installation has been deployed to the `hub` virtual cluster, for this workshop we will only make use of the lookup service running in that cluster to monitor the `cluster-1` and `cluster-2` virtual clusters.
+Although a complete Educates installation has been deployed to the `hub` virtual cluster, for this workshop we will only make use of the lookup service running in that cluster to monitor Educates running in the `cluster-1` and `cluster-2` virtual clusters.
+Conversely, for `cluster-1` and `cluster-2`, we will make use of Educates for deploying workshops, but will not use the lookup service in those clusters.